How To Do The Shavasana And What Are Its Benefits

 Advanced Pose Alterations

 1. If you experience tightness in your shoulders, chest, or back, your shoulders will not rest on the floor, and this will strain your neck.
 In this case, it is a good idea to slightly elevate your head and bring it to the same level as your neck.
 This will help soften the back of your neck.
-All you need to do is put a folded blanket under your head such that it ends at the top of your shoulders.
+All you need to do is place a folded blanket under your head, so it ends at the top of your shoulders, while doing any yoga pose for relaxation and ease.

 2. If the muscles of the lower back or hamstrings are tight, it might be a good idea to elevate your legs while you practice the corpse or savasana pose.
 This works well even when you have pain and discomfort in your lower back and hips.
 All you need to do is place a bolster right under your knees.
 If you don’t have a bolster at hand, you could stack up blankets and place them under your knees.